 - Check Enable Access From Kaseya, and click Save

-An intermediate / chain certificate may need to be installed on the Kaseya server.
-You can check certificate status by entering the Kaseya server hostname into this website.
+- On Premises - An intermediate / chain certificate likely needs to be installed on the Kaseya server.
+You can check certificate status by entering the Kaseya server hostname into an SSL checker.
+Please take a look at the Kaseya article about using an existing SSL certificate for more information on configuring the certificate correctly.